 In 1988, St. Michael’s admitted its first lay person to the Board of Trustees and soon after hired its first lay, and first female, principal.
 Construction on new science laboratories, a student parking lot and the Tipton Sports Center began in 1997.
 In the first decade of the twenty-first century, St. Michael’s erected an additional classroom building and improved its athletic fields.
 A prayer garden has been created and a statue of St. John Baptist de La Salle now stands at the school’s front entrance.

 2009 marked the 150th anniversary of St. Michael’s High School, which thrives today as one of New Mexico's leading private schools.
 To commemorate the milestone, the school held a series of events, culminating in a gala fundraiser and alumni reunion, in the spring and fall of 2009.
 St. Michael’s currently operates under a president/principal model, which was established by the Christian Brothers as part of a strategy to perpetuate the Lasallian tradition will into the 21st century.
-A new principal, Sam Govea, joined SMHS in July 2010 and St. Michael's appointed Taylor Gantt as president in May of 2014.
+A new principal, Sam Govea, joined SMHS in July 2010 and St. Michael's appointed Leslie Kilmer as Interim-president in July of 2020.